Quiver Tree Forest

 The trunk of the quiver tree can grow to a height of 10m and up to 1.2m in diameter near the base.
 Its branches are naked and dichotomous (dividing into pairs).
 At the end of the branches the leaves are crowded, fleshy, free of spots with spiny margins.
 The leaves can grow up to 30cm long.

 Flowers of the quiver tree are tubular-oblong and yellow in colour and the multi-trunked quiver trees of this forest flower in the winter and early spring months.
 Higher periods of precipitation are associated with higher growth patterns.
 It is not unusual for a quiver tree to having from between one trunk with a single rosette of leaves, to growing many branches with many leaf-rosettes.
 This is a feature of these strange but wonderful looking plants in this forest.
+While hiking in Namibia (esp the southern areas) quiver trees are often the only tree species that can be found, unfortunately they are not particularly good at providing shade!

 The Quiver Tree Forest is situated on the Farm Gariganus, only 25km east of the town of Keetmanshoop in the Karas Region.
 It was proclaimed a national monument on 1st June 1955.